habib-N19/L2_Mongoose_Master_Assignment/README.md

 4. **Configure Environment Variables**

    You may need to create a `.env` file at the root of your project and define any necessary environment variables such as database URI, port number, etc.
+   Or You can rename the `.env.example` file and put your environment variables.

 5. **Build the Project**